MAlvesCruz/Insight_Project/README.md

 Also, the lists of stopwords are incomplete because a common verb can appear in so many forms that their individual counts are not going to be too large.
 Besides, I was amazed to find that common articles and pronouns were not included in the widely used lists (NLTK and SpaCy).

-The solution I found initially is to combine both NLTK and SpaCy listas with some additional words that I found during exploratory analysis.
+The solution I applied was to combine both NLTK and SpaCy listas with some additional words that I found during exploratory analysis.

 ### Methodology